hth313/OS4/doc/applications.rst

 It is possible to reduce the flicker by having your function exit via OS4.
-This will cause the default application display to be shown and the message flag is automatically set, blocking the default display of X. The effect is no flicker at all.
+This will cause the default application display to be shown and the message flag is automatically set, blocking the default display of X, the result is no flicker.
 However, there are many existing functions in the HP-41 that are not aware of OS4, so flicker will sometimes occur, but the overall experience is much better as it happens occasionally rather than all